PS2ClassicsVault/Steam-Deck-CPU-Governor/README.md

 - This script has been tested on my personal steam deck and supports both the OLED & LCD models.

-- If your not keen of a permanent solution and want a temporary solution, we recommend using PowerTools, you will need decky loader tp btain the plugin!
+- If your not keen of a permanent solution and want a temporary solution, we recommend using PowerTools, you will need decky loader to obtain the plugin!